lapalme/pyrealb/README.md

 * `variantes/variantes.py`: French or English sentences realized with all possible sentence modifiers; some challenging examples are in `examples.py`.
 * `weather/Bulletin.py`: French and English weather bulletins generated from information in a *json-line* file. (`weather-data.jsonl`).
 It uses the packages in the `Realization` directory.

+## Licences
+`pyrealb` source code is licensed under _Apache-2.0_ and the linguistic resources in the `./data` directory is licensed under _CC-BY-SA-4.0_

 ## Contact
 [Guy Lapalme](http://rali.iro.umontreal.ca/lapalme)

 ## Acknowledgement
 Thanks to Fabrizio Gotti for helping to organize the Python package.
+Thanks to Ludan Stoeckle for interesting suggestions.

 ## For the maintainer mainly
 ### Updating package version on PyPI